Can You Run a Pool Pump on Extension Cord? Safety Guide

 Voltage Drop Problems

 Extension cords create voltage drop over distance, meaning your pump receives less voltage than required.
 This causes the motor to work harder, draw more current, overheat, and potentially burn out prematurely.
-A 1.5 HP pump that should receive 240V might only get 220V through a long extension cord, reducing efficiency and lifespan significantly.
+Extension cords create significant voltage drop that varies based on cord length, wire gauge, and pump amperage, causing the motor to work harder and reducing efficiency and lifespan significantly.

 Fire and Safety Hazards